 The good news is that each ward has two apartment buildings.
 If you check out the Aethernet list, you’ll see each area has a matching “subdivision.”
 This is true for the apartment spaces too.

-So while there may be some trial and error on your part, it’s still very much possible to get an apartment.
-I rolled up and got one myself a few days ago at Kobai Goten (that's me up there!
+So while there may be some trial and error on your part, it’s still very much possible to get an apartment in FFXIV.
+I rolled up and got one myself a few days ago at Kobai Goten (that’s me up there!

 I did buy furniture a few minutes later I sear).
 Once you have a space, you can name it, tag it, and even buy stuff for it right at the front desk.
 Once you’re inside, go to the Housing menu under the Social tab and you’ll be able to store, place or move items around your space.